 I had the attention and ear of two staff members/scientists, plus their Director of Regional Operations for hours and was overly impressed with the talent, concern, and their operational format and procedures!

-A little history for those not familiar with Mote Marine as a research laboratory and highly involved in various conservation efforts before other awesome groups like CCA of Florida or CFCW (Captains for Clean Water) were as prevalent as they are today with their great efforts.
-There was Mote Marine that started back in 1955, including some help from one of my young influences and producer of shows I always enjoyed watching as a young man Captain Jacques Cousteau.
+A little history for those unfamiliar with Mote Marine as a research laboratory and highly involved in various conservation efforts before other awesome groups like CCA of Florida or CFCW (Captains for Clean Water) were as prevalent as they are today with their great efforts.
+There was Mote Marine that started in 1955, including some help from one of my young influences and producer of shows I always enjoyed watching as a young man, Captain Jacques Cousteau.

-If interested in reading more about Mote Marine's storied History, you can find out more about that by clicking Here
+If you are interested in reading more about Mote Marine's storied History, you can find out more about that by clicking Here

 So, as explained and demonstrated to me on the entire coral lifecycle, what we are facing down in The Keys is our coral reefs have been hit and hit hard with SCTLD better known as Stony Coral Tissue Loss Disease which is reported to have started around 2014.
 Unknown though (still) is the root cause for such, but several theories have been proposed.
 Here is a good link that goes into detail on SCTLD that you may find interesting by clicking Here

 Diseases (unlike pollution) by nature are natural, but as we have seen, some extra factors can exacerbate these conditions, much like the same with Red Tide (which is natural yet even found in Calusa Shell Middens going back hundreds of years) getting fueled to an even greater extent, by other factors.
 Factors like nutrient pollution, as discussed in this quick posting found some months back on Flats Nation, can be found by clicking Here